Ikechukwu-Miracle/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile displays the contents of /etc/passwd
 3-twofiles displays the contents of /etc/passwd and /etc/hosts together
-4-lastlines displays the last ten lines in the file /etc/passwd
+4-lastlines displays the last ten lines in the file /etc/passwd 5-firstlines displays the first ten lines in the file /etc/passwd